braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 To create a new Prediction, choose “Create Prediction” in the upper right corner, and select a new “Churn Prediction.”

 {% alert note %}
 There is a limit of 3 concurrently active Churn Predictions.
-Prior to purchasing Predictive Churn, the limit is 1 active Churn Prediction, and this Prediction will not regularly update scores or allow you to target users based on their Churn Risk.
+Prior to purchasing Predictive Churn, the limit is 1 active Preview Churn Prediction.
+A Preview Churn Prediction will not regularly update scores or allow you to target users based on the Prediction's output.
+Contact your Account Manager for details.
 {% endalert %}

 On the Edit page, give your new Prediction a unique name.